eric-brechemier/gilbreth-sequences/README.md

 u(n+4) = "2" || u(n) || "2"
 ```

-This concatenation of digits can be expressed in numerical terms through
+This concatenation of digits can be expressed in numerical terms
-the addition of three terms shifted to the expected positions through a
+by the addition of three terms shifted to the expected positions
-multiplication by the corresponding powers of 10:
+through a multiplication by the corresponding powers of 10:

 * `2`, the stretcher on the right, not shifted
 * `u(n)`, shifted by one,